shellchocolat/mjollnir-c2.github.io/index.md

 This c2 will definitely help you out in the **post exploitation** of your **intrusion test**.

 Concerning the agent, its name is a **Chocolate**.
-You can code your own Chocolate in the language you want, and integrate it into Mjollnir very easily. **There is a support to help you with that !**
+You can code your own Chocolate in the language you want, and integrate it into Mjollnir very easily. **There is a support to help you out with that !**

 This is also true, for the listeners.
 Currently, listeners are coded in **python**, but you can choose the language you want as well.